astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 binding, substitutions, and so on work nicely, but how about any other form of binding?
 Say, binding multiple variables at the same time?
 We are definitely going to need that for the language we have in mind.
-I was under the impression that HOAS encodings do not work for that -- for example, I was reading \citet{keuchel2016needle} recently and I remember reading something to that end.
+I was under the impression that HOAS encodings do not work for that -- for example, I was reading \citet{keuchel2016needle} recently and I remember something to that end.

 ADVISOR.
 That's not really true; having first-class support for single-variable binders should be enough.
 But let's try it out, maybe adding multiple-argument functions for example -- I mean